jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-state-guide.md

 Subsequently, each time the application is launched, that User State is retrieved and the particular AdapTable instance is pre-populated with it.

-In other words, Predefined Config is read once and merged into the user's Adaptable State, and then any run-time changes which users make will form part of their State and be continually updated.

 > Although you can construct all your config by hand, its often easier when building more "complex" items like Queries to create them in the GUI at design time and then copy and paste the resulting state into your config file.

 ### Creating Functions